-(d) Findings and Conclusions.
+(e) Findings and Conclusions.
 The judge shall prepare and file a written statement which shall contain: (1) findings of fact and conclusions of law as to each charge; (2) findings as to any remedial action taken by the attorney; and (3) findings as to any aggravating or mitigating circumstances that exist.
 Unless the time is extended by the Court of Appeals, the statement shall be filed with the clerk responsible for the record no later than 45 days after the conclusion of the hearing.
-The clerks shall mail a copy of the statement to each party.
+The clerk shall mail a copy of the statement to each party.

 (g) Transmittal of Record.
 Unless a different time is ordered by the Court of Appeals, the clerk shall transmit the record to the Court of Appeals within 15 days after the statement of findings and conclusions is filed.